24th October 2014

 When stamping lead frames, complexity adds cost, whether in low, medium, or high volume applications.
 The complexity of the lead frame means the necessity for a complex mould tool, and complex tooling means increased costs, increased potential for tool failure, and increased lead-times for satisfactory completion.

-Photo etching is agnostic when it comes to the level of tool complexity, and it makes no difference in terms of costs or lead-time how complex the geometry of the part is and therefore the complexity of the digital tooling.
+With chemical etching, it makes no difference in terms of costs or lead-time how complex the geometry of the part is as the component image is printed directly onto the metal sheet in a single process.

-But photo etching can also produce lead frames with tighter tolerances and finer detail than is possible with stamping, and all with minimal if any degradation and deformation of the metal being processed, and little to no likelihood of burrs or defects.
-Failure rates are minute, and unlike in the stamping process, every lead frame produced is absolutely flat, which is a vital prerequisite.
+Also, chemical etching can also produce lead frames with tighter tolerances and finer detail than is possible with stamping, and all with minimal if any degradation and deformation of the metal being processed, and little to no likelihood of burrs or defects.
+Failure rates are minute, and unlike in the stamping process, every lead frame produced is absolutely flat.

-However, stamping does have its place in the manufacture of lead frames.
-Whereas photo etching’s “sweet spot” is in the manufacture of complex lead frames in small to medium sized production runs, in extremely high volume runs where the tooling expense is justifiable, and where designs are not overly complex, stamping typically represents a more economical process.
+However, of course, stamping does have its place.
+Whereas chemical etching’s “sweet spot” is in the manufacture of complex lead frames in small to medium sized production runs, in extremely high volume runs where the tooling expense is justifiable, and where designs are not overly complex, stamping typically represents a more economical process.

 In addition, etching cannot be used on pre-plated strip.
 Here, stamping is often the required option, as etching through the plating can lead to etch differentiation and inaccuracies.
 For etching to be used with plated strip, the process would need to etch first, and then plate after etching, making a one step process a two-step process, and therefore adding to costs.
 However, there are instances where the volume of run or the complexity of lead frame makes even this two-step “etch and plate” process desirable.